ehcache/ehcache.org-site/documentation/2.8/get-started/building.md

 ## Introduction
 This page is intended for those who want to create their own Ehcache or distributed Ehcache build rather than use the packed kit.

-## Building from Source <a name="building-from-source}
+## Building from Source <a name="building-from-source"/>

-These instructions work for each of the [modules](http://ehcache.org/modules), except for `ehcache-jmsreplication`, which requires installation of a message queue.
-See [Replicated Caching using JMS](/documentation/2.8/replication/jms-replicated-caching) for details.
+These instructions work for each of the modules, except for `ehcache-jmsreplication`, which requires installation of a message queue.
+See [Replicated Caching using JMS](/documentation/2.8/replication/jms-replicated-caching.html) for details.

-### Building an Ehcache distribution from source <a name="building-an-ehcache-distribution-from-source}
+### Building an Ehcache distribution from source <a name="building-an-ehcache-distribution-from-source"/>

 To build Ehcache from source: